lbnlp/MatBERT/README.md

 ### The model

-The model can be loaded using Transformers' unversal loading API:
+The model can be loaded using Transformers' unversal loading API.
+Here, we demonstrate how MatBERT performs scientific reasoning for the synthesis of Li-ion battery materials.

 ```python
 >>> from transformers import BertForMaskedLM, BertTokenizerFast, pipeline